 Purpose of Video Conference and Web Conference

-Due to a bigger outreach, web conferences, and in particular webinars, are much better for marketing, product reviews and demonstrations.
+Due to a bigger outreach, web conferences and webinars are much better for marketing, product reviews and demonstrations.

 Not only do you have a chance to reach out to thousands of potential customers, but you also ensure that nobody interrupts you in the process.